If you are unsure what the cause of Performance issues in your doc is, please take a look at this article Improving

 - Hide columns: Sometimes, users have a view with lots of columns, but they don't need all the columns to be visible.
 A simple thing you can do is to hide the columns that you don't need to see at the top level.
 You can still make the columns visible in the row detail, so you can get to them with one click by expanding the row.

 - Filter out rows: Sometimes, users have tables with lots of rows that they don't need to make visible.
 If you filter out a large number of those rows, that particular view will render and scroll much faster.
-Even if you filter out all or most of the rows from your master table, you'll still be able to see those rows in the relevant views and reference them in formulas.
+Even if you filter out all or most of the rows from your base table, you'll still be able to see those rows in the relevant views and reference them in formulas.

 - Filter using controls: Sometimes, you only need to look at data matching a certain criteria at a time rather than displaying them all.
 In Coda, you can create controls that filter your view whenever you change their value.
 For example, you can use a dropdown or slider or date range picker to only show rows that match your current selection.
 Using a control like this is a simple way to reduce the number of rows in your view at any given time without disrupting your workflow.

 - Create more views or pages/subpages: If the issues in your doc are caused by rendering, then adding more views or pages will not impact performance.
 In fact, if you split your big pages or views into separate pages or subpages to reduce the number of rows in each one, they will scroll much faster.
 In particular, this is important if you have a large amount of text in a single page.
 Breaking apart long stretches of text (50k+ characters) into multiple pages will improve performance.